appleiphonedddd/NDHU_Advanced_Computer_Vision_Spring/README.md

 ### Deployment

-Download the some `.jpg`, `.mp4` `.pk`file then execute the code in vscode or jupyter notebook, Maybe use conda to create python environment!!!
+Download the some `.jpg`, `.mp4` `.pk` file then execute the code in vscode or jupyter notebook, It is recommended to install [Conda](https://hackmd.io/MkLFRrbqRbCYlf0k2FvTRg) to establish an experimental environment

 ```sh
 pip install -r requirements.txt